 - abdominal pain

 As well as taking medicine, different therapies can be useful in treating ADHD in children, teenagers and adults.
 Therapy is also effective in treating additional problems, such as conduct or anxiety disorders, that may appear with ADHD.

-Some of the therapies that may be used are outlined below.
+Here are some of the therapies that may be used.

 Psychoeducation means you or your child will be encouraged to discuss ADHD and its effects.
 It can help children, teenagers and adults make sense of being diagnosed with ADHD, and can help you to cope and live with the condition.

 Behaviour therapy provides support for carers of children with ADHD and may involve teachers as well as parents.
 Behaviour therapy usually involves behaviour management, which uses a system of rewards to encourage your child to try to control their ADHD.

 If your child has ADHD, you can identify types of behaviour you want to encourage, such as sitting at the table to eat.
 Your child is then given some sort of small reward for good behaviour.